Product School

 • Other Considerations: This is a catch-all for anything else, such as if you make a key decision to remove or add to the project’s scope.

-As you write your first drafts, it’s ok to leave TBD and placeholder comments for unknowns.
+As you write your first draft of the feature requirements document, it’s ok to leave TBD and placeholder comments for unknowns.
 For example, you might not initially know how you want to message the product.

 blog image 2: prd blog